constantinpape/z5/README.md

 $ make install
 ```

-Note that in the CMakeLists.txt, we try to infer the active conda-environment automatically to load the relevant dependencies.
+Note that in the CMakeLists.txt, we try to infer the active conda-environment automatically.
 If this fails, you can set it manually via `-DCMAKE_PREFIX_PATH=/path/to/conda-env`.
 To specify where to install the package, set:

 - `CMAKE_INSTALL_PREFIX`: where to install the C++ headers
 - `PYTHON_MODULE_INSTALL_DIR`: where to install the python package (set to `site-packages` of active conda env by default)

 If you want to include z5 in another C++ project, note that the library itself is header-only.
-However, you need to link against the relevant compression codecs.
+However, you need to link against the compression codecs that you use.

 ## Examples / Usage